I have recently read Stasiland: Stories from Behind the Berlin Wall (2002) and have begun to read They Say in Harlan County: An Oral History (2011)

 The dissertation also speaks of the significant contribution Alessandro Portelli has made to the theory and practice of oral history.
 I have recently begun to read Portelli’s study, based on twenty-five years of interviews, They Say in Harlan County: An Oral History (2011).

-Both books – by Anna Funder and Alessandro Portelli – are awesome.
+Both books – by Anna Funder and Alessandro Portelli – are of interest.
 I look forward to reading other accounts related to topics addressed by Funder and Portelli, to get a sense of how other accounts may be structured.
 My interest (quite aside from the subject matter itself) is with regard to ways in which books and media productions, based upon oral history interviews and archival resources, can be put together.

 Also of interest, with regard to books based upon interviews: a March 23, 2021 Tyee article is entitled: “A Master Interviewer Shares His Secrets: Craig Taylor turned conversations with 200 New Yorkers into an acclaimed new book, much of it polished near Nanaimo.”